element-hq/element-web/README.md

 ## How to run

 ### Setup
  - install synapse with `sh synapse/install.sh`, this fetches the master branch at the moment.
+If anything fails here, please refer to the synapse README to see if you're missing one of the prerequisites.
  - install riot with `sh riot/install.sh`, this fetches the master branch at the moment.
  - install dependencies with `npm install` (will download copy of chrome)
  - have riot-web running on `localhost:8080`